pubsubdb/pubsubdb/README.md

 ```

 ### Deploy
-Once you're satisfied with your plan, call `deploy` to officially compile and deploy the next version of your application.
-(Your version isn't "live" quite yet...you still need to activate it.)
+Once you're satisfied with your plan, call `deploy` to officially compile and deploy your flows.
+The compiler will save a static copy of the deployment manifest to your local file system and then transfer the execution instructions to Redis.

+>NOTE: It's good practice to execute this call in your local Git branch to generate the versioned source files for persistence to your VCS.
+It helps others reason about the version history for the application and the manner in which it changed over time.

 ```typescript
 import { PubSubDB, IORedisStore, RedisStore } from '@pubsubdb/pubsubdb';